 One of Tayvin’s doctors suggested that the family seek care from Children’s Hospital of Philadelphia (CHOP), where a new procedure had been developed to repair leaks in children’s lymphatic systems.
 That was the first time Kambria and Trevor had heard of CHOP’s experience with lymphatic leaks, and they quickly did some research.
 Everything they found seemed promising.
 Days later, the family flew to Philadelphia.

-Upon arrival, they met with doctors Yoav Dori, MD, a pediatric cardiologist at CHOP, and Maxim Itkin, MD, an interventional radiologist at the Hospital of the University of Pennsylvania (HUP).
-Together, they direct the Center for Lymphatic Imaging and Interventions, a joint program of CHOP and HUP.
+Upon arrival, they met with Yoav Dori, MD, a pediatric cardiologist at CHOP, who directs the Center for Lymphatic Imaging and Interventions.
 “Everyone was so helpful and sweet,” says Kambria.

 “Dr. Dori told us, 'We're going to find the leak, fix it, and you'll go home in a week.'”

 He also told Tayvin he could eat since the TPN was ineffective, so the family was able to throw a belated fifth birthday celebration for Tayvin.
 The Child Life Services team, a group that helps patients through therapeutic play, provided ice cream cake, balloons and presents.

 A few days later, it was time for Tayvin’s procedure.
 Dr. Dori used dynamic contrast MR lymphangiography (DCMRL), an advanced imaging test, to confirm the location of Tayvin’s leaks.
 They then performed a procedure called thoracic duct embolization to stop the flow of lymph that was leaking into his lungs.